30 April 2025

 This damage came about as a result of my throwing in disgust a DC power monitor that I had just bought, in the meter's general direction, when I discovered what a piece of shit it was.
 Unfortunately, it came housed in a hefty anodised aluminium case, so was akin to whacking the meter with a hammer!

 That was 5-6 years ago.
 In the interim, I had purchased my third UT-210E, though at a much inflated price, in the region of €45-50.
-More time passed, right up to about 2 months ago in fact, and while perusing the web, came across Sellers asking €62-€65 for the same meter, which got me wondering if anyone was now selling LCD's for a meter that now cost 3 times what I had originally paid for it.
+More time passed, right up to about 2 months ago in fact, and while perusing the web, came across Sellers asking €62-€65 for the same meter, which got me wondering if anyone was now selling LCD's for a meter that was now costing 3 times what I had originally paid for it.
 Lo And Behold, there was - UNI-T themselves, as it turned out - and for €20.48 to be precise - I jumped at the chance!!!

 Probably the most satisfying €20 I've ever spent - yeah, I like my UT-210E's.